 Editorial Calendar

 An editorial calendar is the planning document that tracks content scheduled to be published across a brand's owned channels — blog posts, email campaigns, social media, lookbooks, product launches, sale announcements.
 It's both a planning tool and a coordination tool: planning ensures the brand has consistent output across channels; coordination keeps multiple contributors aligned on what's shipping when.
-For ecommerce brands running content programs, the editorial calendar is the difference between consistent output and content drift.
+For ecommerce brands running content programs, the editorial calendar is the difference between consistent output and content drift — see our guide to ecommerce content marketing for the strategy that sits behind the calendar.

 What an editorial calendar contains